Making Non-Markovian master equations accessible with approximate environments: Heat for the Redfield and GKLS master equations

-\begin{itemize} \item The Redfield Lamb-Shift does not necessarily commute with the Hamiltonian of the system, while the GKLS one does; this means that for the GKLS it is merely an energy shift while for Redfield it can induce non trivial changes.
+Now, we would like to remark the two main differences between the Redfield and GKLS generator, at least for the computation of heat currents \begin{itemize} \item The Redfield Lamb-Shift does not necessarily commute with the Hamiltonian of the system, while the GKLS one does; this means that for the GKLS it is merely an energy shift while for Redfield it can induce non trivial changes.
 We find in section \ref{sect:example2} that the inclusion of Lamb-shift is necessary to study heat. \item The GKLS master equation is time independent, and the generator does not depend on any information about the state.
-This often leads to non-zero currents at time zero, which should not be the case. \end{itemize}

-The contribution of the Lamb-shift to heat currents remains largely unexplored, perhaps because it's calculation tends to be cumbersome and involve principal value integrals which are not always straightforward \cite{ss1,ss2,rwc,breuer}, we hope our proposed methodology helps in the widespread inclusion of the Lamb-shift correction.
+This often leads to non-zero currents at time zero, which should not be the case. \end{itemize} The contribution of the Lamb-shift to heat currents remains largely unexplored, perhaps because it's calculation tends to be cumbersome and principal value integrals which are not always straightforward \cite{ss1,ss2,rwc,breuer}, we hope our proposed methodology helps in the widespread inclusion of the Lamb-shift correction.